 A 4th year medical student elective is offered to University of Kansas Medical Center students and to outside medical students.
-The rotation is a one month elective which consists of 2 weeks of inpatient and 2 weeks of outpatient rehabilitation medicine.
+The rotation is a one month elective which consists of 1 week of inpatient, 1 week of consults, and 2 weeks of outpatient rehabilitation medicine.
 Students participate in the evaluation, goal-setting, and the team process that is involved in treating rehabilitation patients.

-While on the outpatient rotation, medical students will work closely with residents in evaluations, differential diagnoses, and therapeutic strategies.
-The student will also have an opportunity to observe and learn the fundamentals of EMGs, and participate in several therapeutic procedures.
+While on the outpatient rotation, medical students will work closely with residents in evaluations, differential diagnoses and therapeutic strategies.
+The students will also have an opportunity to observe and learn the fundamentals of EMGs, and participate in several therapeutic procedures.
 Students will learn how to do a thorough exam of the spine and extremities, with detailed attention to muscles, nerves and joints.

-The student at the completion of this educational experience should be able to:
+At the completion of this educational experience, the students should be able to:

 All inquires for fourth-year clinical electives should be referred to the Visiting Medical Students Page where the prospective student will download and submit an application.
 Visiting students will not be guaranteed a spot in a rotation without submitting an application since the application must be reviewed to ensure that the student meets KUMC entrance requirements.

 Please go to Visiting Medical Students for more complete information.
 The website includes a complete listing of KUMC’s admission requirements, eligible rotations, and the application can be downloaded from the website.
 Complete applications must be received by the Office of the Registrar no later than 30 days prior to the start of the rotation.